The Four Directions

 Read aloud by a guide or student when a student is entering the West phase:

 The west is a time to allow emotions to flow like water, to express our feelings, the ways we’ve been hurt and hurt others.
 The west is also a time to explore our heart, our real self.
 The west is a time of wandering and exploring the unknown.
 We ask you to question, confront and embrace the suffering and pain you have felt and have caused others in your life.
 Expect an ebb and flow of emotions during this long process.
 In the end, you will be blessed with a clear, peaceful vision.
 The west is a time of surrendering, a willingness to explore oneself through deep emotional work and relationship with others.
 I am west.
 I have the capacity to allow my emotions to flow through me.
-I will explore opening my heart to all of my emotions and will cultivate compassionate action toward others and myself.
+I will explore opening my heart to all of my emotions and will cultivate compassionate action towards others and myself.

 Read aloud by student entering the North phase: